rsvim/rfc/1-TUI/2-Canvas.md

 ## Architecture

-The rendering system splits into 3 layers: UI widgets tree, canvas and hardware device.
+The rendering system splits into 3 layers: UI widgets tree, canvas, and hardware device.
 It looks like:

 ![1](../images/1-TUI-2-Canvas.1.drawio.svg)